planetabhi/figma-variables/README.md

                                 └────────────┘
 ```

-In sync with codebase's theme definitions.
 In the codebase, `design-tokens.js` might look something like this (rough example):

 ```js
 export const designTokens = {